OffshoreSync/.github/profile/README.md

 ## Hi there, this is Offshore Sync, a new project that will take the world of Offshore by storm 👋

-We are an all in one solution for Offshore Industry Workers to have a complete working and most importantly, not working, schedules.
-This allows them to foresse and predict the best dates for travelling, making reunions and having fun with their families and colleagues.
+We are an all in one solution for Offshore Industry Workers to have complete control over their working schedule.
+This allows them to foresee and predict the best dates for travelling, hanging out and having fun with their friends, families and colleagues.

 <!--